-An entity is also required to provide the reasons for anticipated changes in operating costs and taxes over the period from 1 July 2010 to 30 June 2013.
+An entity is also required to provide the reasons for anticipated changes in operating costs and taxes over the period from 1 July 2010 to 30 June 2014.
+Where an entity's operating costs differ materially from previous estimates provided to the Authority an entity must explain the cause of the variance.
 An entity is also required to provide further explanation of significant one-off expenditure items or any allocations made that would assist the Authority in its assessment of the entity's price monitoring information returns.